 More Scottish Borders properties

-In 1645 the tower, which rises to five floors, and surrounding estate were bought by the Scott family from Harden, near Hawick.
+In 1645 the tower, which rises to five floors, and the surrounding estate were bought by the Scott family from Harden, near Hawick.
 As they already had a Scottish Borders home the tower was leased to kinsman Walter ‘Beardie’ Scott, Sir Walter Scott’s great-grandfather.